ryanyuan42/ryanyuan42.github.io/_posts/2018-10-1-Black-Litterman.md

 We have so many different optimization methods, and what we are trying to beat the simple average of a given portfolio.
 Nowadays, when we are doing risk management, we are curious about the VaR and CVaR optimization, and of course the classical mean-variance optimization.
-But before the optimization methods can be applied, we need to have an estimation of the joint distribution which is different than the margin distribution, since we have the copula information in the joint distribution, where the copula should represent our risk.
+But before the optimization methods can be applied, we need to have an estimation of the joint distribution which is different than the margin distribution, since we have the copula information in the joint distribution, the copula should represent our risk.

 # Estimating distribution